cristiklein/simpy/docs/api_reference/simpy.resources.store.rst

         Create a new :class:`StoreGet` event.

 .. autoclass:: FilterStore

     .. method:: get(filter=lambda item: True)

         Create a new :class:`FilterStoreGet` event.

 .. autoclass:: StorePut

+    .. attribute:: item

+        The item to put into the store.

 .. autoclass:: StoreGet

 .. autoclass:: FilterStoreGet(resource, filter=lambda item: True)

     .. attribute:: filter

         The filter function to use.

 .. autoclass:: FilterQueue